U.S. Secret Service

 Arriving unprepared for the structured interview — the competency-based format is not conversational; specific behavioral examples are required.

-BadgePrep gives you agency-specific prep for every step of the U.S. Secret Service hiring process — written exam, interview prep, federal resume, fitness training, and background investigation guidance.
-Built by a former U.S. Secret Service Agent who lived the federal hiring process.
+BadgePrep gives you agency-specific prep for every step of the USSS hiring process — SAEE/UDEE exam prep, interview coaching, federal resume, fitness training, and polygraph guidance.
+Built by a former U.S. Secret Service Agent.